All Products

 accessKeyId: process.env.ALIBABA_CLOUD_ACCESS_KEY_ID,

-// Obtain the AccessKey secret from an environment variable.
+// Obtain the AccessKey secret from the environment variable.

 accessKeySecret: process.env.ALIBABA_CLOUD_ACCESS_KEY_SECRET,

-// Obtain the STS token from an environment variable.
+// Obtain the security token from the environment variable.

 stsToken: process.env.ALIBABA_CLOUD_SECURITY_TOKEN